tomshli/gb-tracker-client-for-ios/README.md

         }

         // If there are data validation errors, a list of string with the error details will be returned.
-	// If there is a network or any other error, the code will contain the HTTP status code returned. switch gbError {
+	// If there is a network or any other error, the code variable will contain the HTTP status code returned. switch gbError {
             case .error(let code, let errorDetails, let innerError): guard let errorDetails = errorDetails else {